webbrandon/simple-secure-auth/lessons/section-one.md

 ```

 ## Defining Structure to Facilitate Data
 In creating maintainable software there is a concept called the fundamentals of formatting.
 Key components to this concept are structure and readability.
 Structure in terms of code development can mean indentation, object and component separation.
 Obtaining readability is done by applying meaningful names to values, functions, files and the logical order of processes that allow one to read line to line.
 When applying the fundamentals of formatting you can also prepare an environment for testing.

 Before we start working on the functional requirements, facilitate a file structure that helps assist reuse and testing.
 In this lesson we choose to separate component code into sub-folders that represent object oriented concepts.

 Create a new folders `./data` and `./ssl`.
 Also create a new file called `./server.js`.
 Open and copy the code generated in `./bin/www` to `server.js`.
 Once that is done delete the `www` file.
 In the new `server.js` file delete the the require for `debug`(change `debug` in listener to `console.log` or `console.info`) and add a require for `http` and `data`.
-Since later on a HTTPS connection will be created lets make sure we can easily differentiate the two connection types and name `server` to `httpServer` and replace `app	` in `app.listen` to `http.createServer(app).listen`.
+Since later on a HTTPS connection will be created let’s make sure we can easily differentiate the two connection types and name `server` to `httpServer` and replace `app	` in `app.listen` to `http.createServer(app).listen`.

 ```node
 // File: server.js